seattleflu/genomic-incidence-tracker/README.md

 npm run build && npm run view # production mode
 ```

+## Development Server
+This repo is running as a heroku server at https://genomic-incidence-tracker.herokuapp.com

 ## Development Aims / Notes
 These are based on experience (good & bad) with auspice over the past two years.